 - How to add rooms, zones, and scenes to your HomeKit house

-The best part of Apple's HomeKit framework is being able to control all your apps in one place.
-Here's how you can use Siri and third-party apps to truly become the master of your HomeKit house.
+The best part of HomeKit is being able to control all your apps in one place.
+Here's how you can use Siri and the Home app to truly become the master of your HomeKit house.

 - How to use Siri with your HomeKit accessories